Sourit873/Integrated-Motion-Planning-Project/RRT Pathfinding/README.md

 ### Note

 - The code is written in Python.
-- Comment and Uncomment the different obstacles in the sections `obstacles where path is found, Set #:` to get the output for different obstacle spaces.
+- Comment and Uncomment the different obstacles in the sections `obstacles where path is found, Set #:` or `obstacles where path not found:` to get the output for different obstacle spaces.